hoverkraft-tech/docusaurus-theme/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Development Guidelines

+- Make accessibility a first-class concern for every change to the theme.
+Audit color contrast, focus management, ARIA semantics, keyboard navigation, and screen reader behavior for new or updated components.
+- Validate each contribution in both light and dark modes.
+Ensure accessible color palettes, imagery, and interactive states meet WCAG AA standards regardless of the active color scheme.

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a